brentp/combined-pvalues/README.rst

     $ python cpv/fdr.py --alpha 0.05 data/pvals.acf.bed > data/pvals.adjusted.bed

-where the new file has one a additional column that is the corrected p-value.
-By default, it uses the last column as the p-value, but another column can be used by specifying *-c*.
+where the new file has one additional column, the corrected p-value.
+By default, it uses the last column as the p-value input, but another column can be used by specifying *-c*.

 Regions